kayAbdulrazaq/100-days-of-code/log2.md

+## Day 53: 12th Nov 2017
+#####

+**Progress** Gradually getting familiar with JS Objects.
+More progess done in WDB course.
+4 more topics in this currect section and I will be moving to DOM Manipulation next.

+**Thoughts** Retreiving complicated objects (objects with arrays or arrays with objects) can get pretty confusing.
+I need to master my way out of it.

 ## Day 52: 11th Nov 2017
 #####

 **Progress** Finally done with Arrays!
-Now on JS Objects - Section 12, Lecture 134 of WBD course: Comparing Arrays and Objects in syntax.
+Now on JS Objects - Section 12, Lecture 134 of WDB course: Comparing Arrays and Objects in syntax.

 ## Day 50 & 51: 9th & 10th Nov 2017
 #####